harness/developer-hub/docs/security-testing-orchestration/set-up-scans/sast-scan-setup.md

 #### Add the scanner

 1. Add a Build or Security stage to your pipeline.
-2. In **About your stage**, select the [code repo](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/) you want to scan.
+2. In **About your stage**, select the [code repo](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/) that you want to scan.
 3. In **Infrastructure**, select your build infrastructure.
 4. In **Execution**, click **Add Step** and select a SAST scanner from the Step Library.

-   You can also choose to add a Built-in SAST (free [Semgrep](/docs/security-testing-orchestration/sto-techref-category/semgrep/semgrep-scanner-reference)) step.
+   You can also choose to add a built-in **SAST** (free [Semgrep](/docs/security-testing-orchestration/sto-techref-category/semgrep/semgrep-scanner-reference)) step.
 The step is preconfigured with all the correct settings as soon as you add it.

    Here's a list of popular SAST scanners that integrate with STO.
-You can see a complete list [here](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#code-repo-scanners).

    - [Bandit](/docs/security-testing-orchestration/sto-techref-category/bandit-scanner-reference)
    - [Black Duck](/docs/security-testing-orchestration/sto-techref-category/black-duck-hub-scanner-reference)